fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 ## Structuring Gihtub repository
-Here we shortly describe how one could structure a Github repository which will be used for:
+Here we shortly describe the structure of [excel2rdf-template](https://github.com/fair-data-collective/excel2rdf-template) repository which can be used for:

 - Maintaining (and version controlling)
 - Converting and
-- Validating your controlled vocabularies
+- Validating your Excel controlled vocabularies

-Here is an example of the Github repository structure, produced by running `tree` command on [excel2rdf-template]((https://github.com/fair-data-collective/excel2rdf-template)) repository:
+The structure is as following:

 ```bash
 ├── .github